-Yes, except in states that are creating standard plan designs such as New York.
+Yes, except in some states that are creating standard plan designs.
 As long as a health insurance plan meets the actuarial value target (60 percent, 70 percent, etc.) and limits in-network enrollee cost-sharing charges to no more than the federally established out-of-pocket maximum, insurers in most states can determine the specific cost-sharing charges for each item or service, as well as the specific amounts of the deductible and out-of-pocket limit.
 So two plans in the same metal level could have two different sets of cost-sharing charges for enrollees, even though the two plans have the same actuarial value.
-As an example, here is a chart showing how two plans that are both within the silver level (one in Oregon and one in New York) can have different cost-sharing charges.
+As an example, Table 2 shows how two sample plans that are both within the silver level can have different cost-sharing charges.

-How can someone find out what the cost-sharing charges in the marketplace health insurance plans are?
+How can someone find out the cost-sharing charges in an ACA marketplace plan

-By October 2013, the web site for the marketplace in each state will display final information about what the health insurance plans will look like.
-This will allow people to compare specific details such as cost-sharing charges under various plans.
-In addition, marketplace web sites must make available a form called the Summary of Benefits and Coverage (SBC) for each plan.
-The form provides information about plan benefits and cost-sharing charges in a standard way to allow for comparison of the plans offered in the marketplace.
-The SBC also must be provided by insurers or employers for other health insurance plans.
+HealthCare.gov and the web sites for the marketplace in each state displays final information about what the health insurance plans look like.
+This allows people to browse plans offered in their area and compare specific details such as cost-sharing charges under various plans.
+In addition, marketplace web sites must post the Summary of Benefits and Coverage (SBC) for each plan.

 Insurance companies must produce an SBC for every plan they offer (including ACA marketplace plans as well as plans for the individual private market and employer sponsored plans).
 The SBC provides information about plan benefits and cost-sharing charges in a standard way to allow people to compare their options and better understand how their plan works after they enroll.